samfitgen/trgen/docs/Olympic_Triathlon_Build-High_Volume.md

 **Description**:

-> Another long, steady run for 90 minutes at an Easy-Moderate, RPE 6 pace in an
+> Another long, steady run for 90 minutes at an Easy-Moderate, RPE6 pace in an
 > effort to extend your longest run a bit further this week.

 ## Week 4